aperturerobotics/starpc/README.md

 [Proto3 services]: https://developers.google.com/protocol-buffers/docs/proto3#services

-One of the first libraries to support **client-to-server streaming** RPCs.
+One of the first libraries to support **client-to-server streaming** RPCs in the web browser.

 The [rpcproto](./srpc/rpcproto.proto) file contains the entire protocol.